 3 tablespoons olive oil

 Preheat oven to 375 degrees.
 Prepare a rimmed sheet pan with parchment paper.

-Slice mushroom caps into 1/2-3/4″ slices.
-If the slices are too thin, they’ll practically disappear when cooking (mushrooms shrink like crazy when cooked).
+Slice mushroom caps into 1/4″ slices (very thin).
 Once sliced, lay them out in a single layer onto a large plate or two.

-In a small bowl, whisk together tamari, maple syrup, and paprika.
+In a medium-size mixing bowl, whisk together tamari, maple syrup, and paprika.
 While whisking, slowly drizzle in olive oil until well combine.
-Brush marinade onto mushroom slices until each one is fully coated.
-Flip and repeat with the other side of the mushroom slices.
-Allow to sit for 3-5 minutes.
-Brush on another layer of marinade.
-Transfer slices to the parchment-lined baking sheet.
-Bake for 15 minutes, flip and rotate slices.
-Bake for an additional 15 minutes, until dark in color and crispy (they’ll crisp up more as they cool down).
+Toss mushroom slices in marinade.
+Allow to sit for 5 minutes.
+Transfer slices to the parchment-lined baking sheet in a single layer.
+Bake for 10 minutes, flip and rotate slices.
+Bake for an additional 5-10 minutes, until dark in color and crispy (they’ll crisp up more as they cool down).
 Careful not to burn, the mushrooms go from done to burnt in a minute.

 Recipe by Mary Louis